flgkd/integer-linear-programming-notes/notes/07-lagrangian-relaxation-and-duality.md

 v(LD)\le v(IP).
 $$

-Therefore, the Lagrangian dual provides a lower bound for a minimization integer program.
+**Therefore, the Lagrangian dual provides a lower bound for a minimization integer program**.

 This bound can be used in: